pivotal/docs-platform-automation/docs/inputs-outputs.md

 {% include "how-to-guides/.opsman-config-tabs.md" %}

-The `p-automator` CLI includes the ability to extract the Ops Manager VM configuration (GCP, AWS, Azure, and VSphere).
+The `p-automator` CLI includes the ability to extract the Tanzu Operations Manager VM configuration (GCP, AWS, Azure, and VSphere).
-This works for Ops Managers that are already running and useful when [migrating to automation][upgrade-how-to].
+This works for Tanzu Operations Managers that are already running and useful when [migrating to automation][upgrade-how-to].

 Usage: